 What is content marketing?

-Thought leadership, as we’ve previously talked about, can significantly increase your influence among a targeted audience.
+Thought leadership can significantly increase your influence among a targeted audience.
 Content marketing is the way you make that happen.

-“Content marketing is any marketing that involves the creation and sharing of media and publishing content in order to acquire and retain customers,” according to Wikipedia.
+“Content marketing is any marketing that involves the creation and sharing of media and publishing content to acquire and retain customers,” according to Wikipedia.